magicdawn/promise.x/promise.map/README.md

 - bluebird is awesome, and provide tons of convience methods, such as Promise.map, it provides `async.parallelLimit` but, it got some opinioned ways, like [this warn](https://github.com/petkaantonov/bluebird/issues/508#issuecomment-193173681).
-  So we&#39;d better split things out.
+  So we'd better split things out.
 - package `promise-map` simply use `Array.prototype.map`, that lost a `concurrency` or `parallelLimit` control

 ## Changelog